imoldfella/simpleweb/readme.md

-stream header = (environment, interface, procedure, continues) if continues = 0 then use autocommit if continues = 1 then the first statement returns a continuation handle. else continues is the continuation handle.
+stream header = (environment, interface, procedure, continues) if continues = 0 then use autocommit if continues = 1 then the first statement returns a continuation handle. else continues is the continuation handle, add 1 to continue again or send the handle (+0) to autocommit.

 the final commit or roll back can be a special interface/procedure.